OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/api-management/api-management-howto-cache.md

 [Create an API Management service instance]: api-management-get-started.md#create-service-instance

 [Configure an operation for caching]: #configure-caching
-[Review hello caching policies]: #caching-policies
+[Review the caching policies]: #caching-policies
-[Call an operation and test hello caching]: #test-operation
+[Call an operation and test the caching]: #test-operation
 [Next steps]: #next-steps